 Learn the latest sport-industry strategies, with the Graduate Certificate in Sport Strategy at VU.

-Our sport-strategy course allows experienced sport-management professionals and recent sport-management graduates to build on their existing credentials.
+Our sport-strategy course allows experienced professionals and recent graduates in sport-management areas to build on their credentials.

 Through a range of practical learning methods, you'll come to understand the latest sport-strategy concepts and acquire the most up-to-date skills.
 You'll learn to analyse, formulate and monitor sport strategy at grassroots or professional level.